himansu979/Fire-Detection/README.md

 # Fire-Detection
-YOLOv8 model trained to detect fire
+YOLOv8 model trained to detect fire in images or video feed